timescale/docs/timescaledb/how-to-guides/hypertables/hypertables-and-unique-indexes.md

+---
+title: Create unique indexes on a hypertable
+excerpt: How to create a unique index on a hypertable, and some limitations on unique indexes
+keywords: [hypertables, unique indexes, primary keys]
+---

 # Create unique indexes on a hypertable
 Hypertables have some restrictions on unique indexes, caused by partitioning.
 When you create a unique index, it must contain all the partitioning columns of